mdaehn/markusdaehn.com/source/_drafts/Auto-Deploy-Hexo-Blog-to-Google-Cloud-Storage-Using-GitHub-Actions.md

 git commit -m "Published 'Your new post title'" git push
 ```
 Before we move on, I need to point out that Hexo needs at least one post to be visible to display the site correctly.
+Since we are deleting the default post, we need to insure there is at least one post that is published.

 That said, there are more than one way to skin a cat.
 You could have utilized a branching strategy per post to control when it is visible, merging the post/feature branch into the main branch when you are ready to make it visible.
-You can figure out what best suits your needs.
+I leave it to you to figure out the best strategy.

 Also, you may want to update Hexo config to add your site information before you deploy it.
 See Hexo [config documentation](https://hexo.io/docs/configuration).
+There are also a variety of [themes](https://hexo.io/themes/) and [plugins](https://hexo.io/plugins/) to allow you to customize you site.

+## Create Service Account

+## Setting up GCS WIF

+We are going to use [Workload Identity Federation (WIF)](https://cloud.google.com/iam/docs/workload-identity-federation) to allow GitHub to deploy your Google Cloud Storage static site.
+This is a more secure and easy-to-manage alternative  to service account keys that utilizes short-lived access tokens.

+But, before we get started, I wanted to give credit to this great video, [How to use Github Actions with Google's Workload Identity Federation](https://www.youtube.com/watch?reload=9&app=desktop&v=ZgVhU5qvK1M).
+I adapted their instructions for Cloud Run to target Cloud Storage.

+Now that is out of the way, you will first need to enable _IAM Service Account Credentials API_.
+In the [Google Cloud Console](https://console.cloud.google.com/) search box, type the following in the search field, "IAM Service Account Credentials API".
+In the dropdown list that appears, you should see "IAM Service Account Credentials API" in the **MARKETPLACE** section.
+Click it.
+It should take you to the _IAM Service Account Credentials API_ page.
+Click the **Enable** button to enable the API for your Google Cloud project.

+Next, you need to configure the WIF.
+Enter "workload identity federation" in the Google Cloud search field and select the "Workload Identity Federation" in the **PRODUCTS & PAGES** section.
+Once on the page, you need to create an identity provider and pool.

+Click the big blue "Get Started" button.
+It should open the "New workload provider and pool" screen.
+Enter "GitHub Actions Cloud Storage" as the name and "github-actions-cloud-storage" as the description and click **Continue** button.

+In the "Add a provider to pool"s step, select the "OpenID Connect (OIDC)" provider option, enter "github" in the _Provider name_ field,`https://token.actions.githubusercontent.com` _Issuer (URL)_ field  (See GitHub's [Configuring OpenID Connect in Google Cloud Platform](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-google-cloud-platform) for more detail) and click **Continue** button.

+Next, we are going to map some provider attributes sent by Github to Google Clouds attribute in order to grant access to your GitHub repository.
+In "Configure provider attributes" step, the corresponding "Google 1 *" field should be set to "google.subject"; all you need to do is enter "assertion.sub" in the "OIDC 1 *" field.
+Now click the "+ ADD MAPPING" button, and enter  "attribute.actor" in both  "Google 2 *" and "OIDC 2 *" fields.
+Again, click "+ ADD MAPPING" button and enter "attribute.repository" in the "Google 3 *" and "OIDC 3 *" fields.

+Now while still in the "Configure provider attributes" step, we need to add a CEL condition to restrict access to only our GitHub repository.
+Click the "ADD CONDITION" button and enter the following in the "Condition CEL field: `assertion.repository=='mdaehn/markusdaehn.com'`.
+Make sure you replace `mdaehn/markusdaehn.net` with your repository name, and click the "Save" button.

+One more thing you need to do before your WIF setup is complete.
+You need to allow the WIF to impersonate the service account you use to deploy your Google Cloud static site.
+While on the "GitHub Actions Cloud Storage pool details" page, click the "+ GRANT ACCESS"

 ## Resources